broadinstitute/variantstore/README.md

   			LIMIT 20
 		)

-Once you have created a cohort table, you can run the `extract/raw_array_cohort_extract.wdl` with the `raw_array_cohort_extract.aou_demo_10.cloud.json` file as an example of the inputs needed.
+Once you have created a cohort table, you can run the `extract/raw_array_cohort_extract.wdl` with the `extract/raw_array_cohort_extract.aou_demo_10.cloud.json` file as an example of the inputs needed.
 This will create a temp table with the cohort data and create an output vcf for each shard in the export.

 ## Issues
 When running ./ingest/bq_ingest_array.sh the `gsutil mv` command at the end uses the `-m` option to multi-thread the move.
 Locally, I get this error (I think my python environment has problems).
 But I have been able to run the command with this option on from a web console.
 This should not be an error, but if so, we can always remove the `-m` option.
 If this error does occur, it just means not all of the ingested files are moved to the done directory.
+Typically the data is loaded (if there are no errors before this during the bq load commands).

 	Exception in thread Thread-5:
 	Traceback (most recent call last):